dpi-tta-lessons/portfolio/content.md

 ## 4. Build the Page Layout

-Add this basic structure to your body:
+Add this basic structure to your body, replacing the `<!-- Your content goes here -->` comment.

 ```html
 <header>